galib130/Task-Analyzer/README.md

 For UI:

-imgae was used for background
+image was used for background
 gradient was used for list tile